Introduction to Java: "Hello World"

 What's Next?

-In the next tutorial, we'll be further discussing our "Hello World" program, and learning more about how to work with the basic Java constructs, as well as how to make notes and turn code on and off with comments!
+next tutorial, we'll be further discussing our "Hello World" program, and learning more about how to work with the basic Java constructs, as well as how to make notes and turn code on and off with comments!
 We'll also and learn how to declare variables and code a program that will solve basic math problems.